zenml-io/mlstacks/vertex-ai/README.md

     ```

     > **Note**
+    > If after deploying, you encounter an error that says Vertex AI service is not enabled, wait for a minute and run `delpoy` again.
+In some cases, the service takes time to get active.

+    > **Note**
     > If you want to allow ZenML to automatically import the created resources as a ZenML stack, pass the `--import` flag to the command above.
 By default, the imported stack will have the same name as the stack recipe and you can provide your own with the `--stack-name` option.